Are you thinking about trying some painting on your adventures?

 Here are some of my favorite go-tos:

 - Watercolors in a pan (meaning the colors are dried and hard, not in a tube.
 This makes it easier to clean up.)
+I make a field palette, check it out:)

 - A few tissues to blot your painting a dry your paintbrush